If injured on the job you might consider filing a claim for workers’ compensation benefits.

 We want to provide you with additional information about PPD benefits and how they relate to workers’ compensation benefits more generally.

 Each state has its own workers’ compensation laws, and it is important to work with an attorney dedicated to this specific area of law.
 They have experience handling claims in your state.

 Generally speaking, it is possible for workers’ compensation law in Iowa and Illinois to provide basic guidelines for understanding the different types of disability benefits that may be available.

 To understand where PPD benefits fit in, it is important to understand the different types of disability benefits more broadly:

 - Temporary partial disability (TPD);

 - Permanent total disability (PTD).

-- Employees who sustain an injury that results in a permanent disability but upon recovery are capable of some form of gainful employment may be eligible for PPD benefits;
+- Employees sustaining an injury resulting in a permanent disability that upon recovery are capable of some form of gainful employment may be eligible for benefits;

-- PPD benefits can be determined once the injured person has reached maximum medical improvement (MMI).
-This is the point, determined by the medical providers, when the injured person has reached maximum recovery and rehabilitation from the injury.; and
+- PPD benefits are determined once the injured person reaches maximum medical improvement (MMI).
+This is the point when the injured person has reached maximum recovery and rehabilitation from the injury.; and

-If you have questions about PPD benefits, our attorneys are licensed in both Illinois and Iowa and experienced in workers’ compensation claims.
-Contact VanderGinst Law to learn more about how we can help with your workers’ comp case.
+Contact VanderGinst Law to learn more about how we can help with your case.